 Credit Image: RapidEye/Getty Images

-Sores or ulcers can develop on the skin within the nose, and if a person can see them, they may resemble little pimples or scabs.
+Sores or ulcers can develop on the skin within the nose.
+If a person can see them, they may resemble little pimples or scabs.
 They might be red, white, or yellow.

-Any number of factors can damage or irritate the skin inside the nose, causing these sores.
-While they are often painful or uncomfortable, they are usually no cause for concern.
+Any number of factors can damage or irritate the skin inside the nose, causing sores.
+While they may be painful or uncomfortable, they are usually no cause for concern.

-In some cases, however, a sore inside the nose can indicate an underlying health problem.
+However, if the sore or pimple does not go away, people should seek medical help.
+In some cases, a sore inside the nose can indicate an underlying health problem.

 Below, learn about the minor and more serious issues that can result in nasal sores — and other symptoms to look out for.